-Though not successfully climbed until 1955, it was first attempted in 1905, but four members of that international parties were killed in an avalanche.
-As inspiring as Kanchenjunga beauty is that at least the first three parties to ascent the mountain never attempted the final few feet to the summit out of voluntary respect for the Sikkimese, who consider the summit sacred.
+Though not successfully climbed until 1955, it was first attempted in 1905, but four members of that international party were killed in an avalanche.
+As inspiring as Kanchenjunga's beauty is that at least the first three parties to ascent the mountain never attempted the final few feet to the summit out of voluntary respect for the Sikkimese, who consider the summit sacred.
 The successful British expedition of 1955 set the standard by stopping a few feet short to the actual summit, in honor of the local religion.

 Lhotse (8516 m) is the fourth highest mountain in the world.
 Its long east-west crest is located immediately south of Mount Everest and the summits of the two mountains are connected by the South Col, a vertical ridge that never drops below 8,000 meters.
 Lhotse is sometimes mistakenly identified as the south peak of the Everest massif.

 No serious attention was turned to climbing Lhotse until after Everest had finally been ascended.
 Lhotse was first climbed in 1956 by two Swiss, Fritz Luchsinger and Ernest Reiss.
 In addition to the main summit, there are two subsidiary peaks.
 Lhotse Shar, which is immediately east of the main summit, and Nuptse, a high peak on the Mountain’s West Ridge.